NEWS AND FEATURE WRITING

 How healthy is the U.S. voting system?

-MIT political scientist and leading Amercan election administration expert Prof. Charles Stewart III explains why the U.S. electoral system is strong — and how MIT research is making the voting process even more seamless.
-Story on MIT News
+In 2016, MIT political scientist and leading Amercan election administration expert Prof. Charles Stewart III explained why the U.S. electoral system was strong — and how MIT research has been making the voting process even more seamless.
+Story

 MIT Professors Abhijit Banerjee and Esther Duflo, and Professor Michael Kremer of Harvard, at the 2019 Nobel Ceremony; photo courtesy of The Nobel Foundation